 The concept of a multifactor authentication (MFA) risk assessment has recently become a topic of conversation in the information security community.
 Perhaps these discussions around an MFA risk assessment have led you to ask, "Am I required to perform an MFA risk assessment?"

 The short answer is: No, this is not a requirement.

 The long answer requires us to look more closely at what MFA is and how regulators have addressed it through guidance.

-On June 29, 2011, the Federal Financial Institutions Examination Council (FFIEC) published the Supplement to Authentication in an Internet Banking Environment.
+The origins of this concept most likely stem from the 2011 Federal Financial Institutions Examination Council (FFIEC) guidance titled Supplement to Authentication in an Internet Banking Environment.